Green Goblin: Pumpkin Bombs, Ghost Bombs, and the "Bag of Tricks"

-A grenade used by the Green Goblin, the Pumpkin Bomb resembles a miniature Jack-o'-lantern and, when thrown, ignites almost soundlessly and produces enough heat to melt through a 3 in thick sheet of steel.
-The Goblin carries these and a variety of other weapons, such as razor bats (akin to bladed boomerangs) and miniature "Ghost Bombs", in an over-the-shoulder satchel he calls his "Bag of Tricks".
+The Green Goblin wears an over-the-shoulder satchel called his "Bag of Tricks", containing various weapons including grenades called "Pumpkin Bombs", which resemble miniature Jack-o'-lanterns.
+When thrown, they ignite almost soundlessly and produce enough heat to melt through a 3 in thick sheet of steel.
+Other weapons in the satchel include razor bats (akin to bladed boomerangs) and miniature "Ghost Bombs".
 The Green Goblin has a range of other "Pumpkin Bombs" and "Ghost Bombs" at his disposal, including smoke and gas-emitting bombs.
-Some release hallucinogenic gases, while others emit a specially-created mixture that neutralizes Spider-Man's spider-sense for a limited period of time.
+Some release hallucinogenic gases, while others emit a specially created mixture that neutralises Spider-Man's spider-sense for a limited period of time.
 Still others emit a flame-retarding gas, which the Goblin once used against the Human Torch.
 All of these are covered in a light plastic coating.

 Groups

 Goblinettes

 Some time after Norman's death, Harry is abducted by a trio of mysterious female Goblins.
 With the aid of Ben Urich and Molten Man, Spider-Man discovers that these "Goblinettes" are robots created by Harry, and controlled by a supercomputer containing copies of Harry and Norman's minds.
 The Goblinettes are destroyed along with the computer, which had been programmed to expose Normie Osborn to the same version of Goblin serum that killed Harry, in attempt to create a new Green Goblin.